Rebel Pepper: Activism

 In 2012, Liming depicted the Communist Party as an anglerfish hypnotizing smaller fish (the Chinese people) with the image of Lei Feng, a famous soldier in the People's Liberation Army.
 He has satirized CCP general secretary Xi Jinping, depicting Xi as a steamed dumpling surrounded by other breakfast foods 'kowtowing' to him as an old-time emperor; and as a shirtless post-coital smoker in bed with a young man.
 Wang depicted former CCP Chairman Mao Zedong boasting of his 'victim count' to leaders of Islamic State.

 His work often appears in China Digital Times and its related publications.
 In February 2016, he created artwork in support of persecuted lawyer Zhang Kai, who had worked with Christians to fight the government's removal of crucifixes from churches in Wenzhou.

 Wang is the sole contributor of Radio Free Asia's cartoon column.

 In July 2018, Wang announced the establishment of the Shanghai National Party in New York, advocating for Shanghai independence.
-He claims the Shanghai independence movement is more difficult to advocate than other anti-communist movements in China as the party calls for the complete abolishment of Chinese identity and the full embrace of Westernized democracy.

-Political Stance

-Wang describes himself as an anti-communist, anti-socialist and pro-democratic activist.
-A staunch supporter of independence for Shanghai, Hong Kong, Taiwan, Tibet and East Turkestan, Wang regards China's hegemony detrimental to democracy and freedom.
-Likewise, he often criticizes the pro-democracy camp in Hong Kong that does not actively seek independence, as well as the Kuomintang in Taiwan that advocates for Chinese unification.
-Wang supported Donald Trump's platform, claiming that he supports American right-wing conservatism and criticized the Democratic Party, Black Lives Matter and the moderate left.

-Unlike many pro-democratic activists from China, he opposed the policy adopted by the U.S. government to differentiate the CCP and the Chinese people, on the ground that the Chinese culture, rather than communism, is the bedrock for collectivism and dictatorship.
-Wang supported the demonstrators during the 2019–2020 Hong Kong protests.

-As of late 2020, Wang has not yet renounced his Chinese citizenship, meaning he would be subject to prosecution should he return to China, under the Anti-Secession Law and Hong Kong National Security Law.
+He tweeted the ultimate goal of the Shanghai independence movement was to destroy the concept of a unified China.
+He wrote: "We must not only fight against the Communist Party, but also win more Chinese people to abandon the shell of "China."